cellajs/permission-manager/APIS.md

     new Set([rootEntity]), // parents
 );
 ```
+> Context: Extra info
-> *You don't need to specify the 'parents' parameter for a root entity in the hierarchical structure.
+1. You don't need to specify the 'parents' parameter for a root entity in the hierarchical structure.

-> *You only need to specify the direct parent (excluding ancestors higher in the structure).
+2. You only need to specify the direct parent (excluding ancestors higher in the structure).

-> *Specifying multiple parents results in a polyhierarchical leaf node.
+3. Specifying multiple parents results in a polyhierarchical leaf node.

 ## Product API
 The tangible entities within the application.